Royal Society Young People’s Book Prize winner announced

 Receive the latest news & reviews direct to your inbox!

-This issue’s cover illustration is from Elmer’s Weather by David McKee.
-Thanks to Andersen Press for their help with this July cover.
+This issue’s cover illustration is from The Great Aaa-Ooo by Jonny Lambert.
+Thanks to Little Tiger Press for their help with this cover.

 The winner of the 2011 Royal Society Young People’s Book Prize is How the World Works, an interactive opus that uses illustrations, pop ups, flaps and more to make children think about the impact of human actions on our environment, while encouraging respect for the natural world.